 The Theatre Arts Department is also in need of 20%-30% reassigned time or Allied Faculty redesignation for the Costume Design Instructor.
 This instructor designs and constructs all of the costumes (and often masks, hair, and makeup) for the two largest shows of the academic year.
 In doing so, she is often instructing students in a laboratory setting, yet receives no load for doing so.
-This design work (and the hours spent constructing these production elements) is not a part of this instructor's teaching load nor does this instructor receive any release time.
+This design work (and the hours spent constructing these production elements) is not a part of this instructor's teaching load nor does this instructor receive any release time (and never has, in 30 years of service).
 Unpaid/unloaded time averages 350 hours per semester.